How to Make Cannabis Cooking Oil

 You decarboxylate the weed as before, but you must watch to be sure the moisture bakes out of the product.
 Once it is dried, things get a little complicated.

-You let this apparatus simmer for four hours checking frequently to confirm the water is level with the plunger.
-Only after the four hours will you remove the French press from the boiling water.
+You let this apparatus simmer for four hours, checking frequently to confirm the water is level with the plunger.
+Only after four hours will you remove the French press from the boiling water.
 You can finally press the plunger to strain the oil.
 Pour the clean oil into a container for storage as before.

 Are you missing anything?

 For convenience, I have stuck with extra virgin olive oil, but the recipes also work with coconut oil.
-Virgin (unprocessed) coconut oil reportedly has more oxidants and less bad cholesterol.
+Virgin (unprocessed) coconut oil reportedly has more antioxidants and less bad cholesterol.
 But, extra virgin olive oil has less saturated fat and more good fats.
 That debate is far from over, but I am inclined to stick with the lightness of olive oil.
-It’s a taste I know and most of my cooking recipes are built on it.
+It’s a taste I know, and most of my cooking recipes are built on it.

-It also pays to learn more about oil-infusion because after trial and error, you want to predict your dosage and potency with some accuracy.
+It also pays to learn more about oil infusion because, after trial and error, you want to predict your dosage and potency with some accuracy.
 Some will make better butter, dressings, baked goods, and more.
-But, it takes some planning and process to capture the taste and strength you are after.
+But it takes some planning and process to capture the taste and strength you are after.